All About Roasted Vegetables

 Preparation

 Preheat your oven to 215° C (425° F).
 Thoroughly rinse your vegetables, then chop them into pieces a bit larger than bite-sized.
 They’ll shrink to the perfect size during roasting.
 If you are including broccoli or cauliflower, use a paring knife to remove the skin from the stems leading to the florets.
-And never throw away the main stems of broccoli—peeled, chopped coarsely, and roasted they’re absolutely delicious!
+And never throw away the main stems of broccoli—peeled, chopped coarsely, and—either pan-fried or roasted—they’re absolutely delicious!

 Next, put all your chopped vegetables into a mixing bowl and add a little olive oil, Italian herb seasoning, and salt.
 Mix everything to thoroughly coat the vegetables in oil.

-Halfway through roasting, use a metal or silicone spatula to flip your vegetables.
+Halfway through roasting, use a metal or silicone spatula or tongs to flip your vegetables.
 Then add the remaining vegetables that require less cooking time.
-While flipping vegetables halfway through roasting isn’t strictly necessary, doing so will result in more even cooking.
+While flipping vegetables halfway through roasting isn’t strictly necessary, doing so will cook them more evenly.

 That’s all there is to it—you are now officially an expert at roasting vegetables.
-My final piece of advice is to not let yourself fall into a rut by roasting the same vegetables every time.
+Don’t let yourself fall into a rut by roasting the same vegetables every time.
 Whenever possible, include vegetables hitting their peak of season, and always go for something new.
-As with salads and stir-fries, try to get as many different colored vegetables as possible into each batch.
 If you constantly change things up, you could eat roasted vegetables every day without it ever becoming monotonous.

 Variations:

-- Italian herb seasoning mixes are a popular choice for seasoning roasting vegetables, but almost any other spice mix will produce excellent results.
+- Italian herb seasoning mixes are a popular choice for seasoning roasted vegetables.
+Many other spice mixes will likewise produce excellent results.
 Experimenting with different seasonings will radically change up the flavors of your roasted vegetables.

 - Brussels sprouts often get a bad rap, but that’s because few people know how to prepare them well.
 They’re among the most delicious of roasted vegetables.
-After rinsing, cut each in half, mix with a coating of olive oil and raw coarsely-chopped hazelnuts, then roast in the oven for 15-20 minutes, turning midway through.
-Add some freshly-ground black pepper before serving.
+After rinsing, cut each in half, mix with a coating of olive oil and raw coarsely chopped hazelnuts, then oven roast for 15-20 minutes, turning midway through.
+Dust them with ground black pepper before serving.

-- For added protein, roast a few thick slices of tofu that were marinated in tamari.
+- For added protein, roast a few thick slices of tofu that were marinated in tamari for about 20 minutes, flipping midway through.

 Once you master roasting vegetables, don’t forget about salads and stir-fries.
-Getting into the habit of eating these foods on a daily basis is a sure-fire way to reap all the rewards that a vegetable-rich diet has to offer.
+Getting into the habit of eating these foods on a daily basis will enable you to reap the rewards that a vegetable-rich diet has to offer.